-Before we proceed to the analysis of specific case studies of known platforms and services that have undergone redesign in recent years, it’s worth paying attention to one thing.
-Redesign is an important undertaking that requires proper preparation.
+Before we proceed to the analysis of specific case studies of known platforms and services that have undergone a redesign in recent years, it’s worth paying attention to one thing.
+The redesign is an important undertaking that requires a proper preparation.
 We do it to achieve specific goals, therefore a specific plan will be an essential element of our activities.
 In bPol, before we start working on a redesign project, we always offer our clients a strategy workshop.
 This inconspicuous investment of time in the form of a few hours spent on identifying your needs will definitely pay off.

 Someone might ask: why do I need this workshop at all, if I am the one who owns the product or service?
 The answer is simple.
-First of all, developers need to understand their tasks well, but also need to dispel any doubts related to technologies and their capabilities.
+First of all, developers need to understand their tasks well but also need to dispel any doubts related to technologies and their capabilities.
 Together, we can come to solutions that neither of us would have come up with alone.
 Even before our meeting, it’s worth providing us with materials that will allow for the initial preparation of ideas.
 Thanks to this, we will be able to propose more solutions already at the stage of our "strategy session."What values do customers believe in?
 At what level has the conversion been maintained so far?
 How does the sales process work?
 What are the targets?
 Which parts of the website or app play the most important role in achieving your goals?
 All this information will help us gather ideas for your redesign.

-From the software house perspective, an important element of the preparatory activities for the redesign project implementation will be the workshop standardization.
+From the software house perspective, an important element of the preparatory activities for the redesign project implementation will be workshop standardization.
 It’s worth analyzing the existing elements of the website or application, set goals, define personas, make fundamental assumptions and create user journey maps and wish lists.
 At the meeting, we should jointly create an appropriate strategy, wish list of features and priorities, as well as a preliminary action plan.
 An important element is also establishing a specific scope of activities within the indicated budget.